Wild Adventures After Nevada Wild Fest - The Oddysey Continues

 It was late at night by then and I figured I should at least try to get back to Beatty for the night.
 It was downhill back to town so, even with a failing transmission, I thought I could make it.
 With much slipping and shuddering from underneath, I got the van and trailer moving on the northbound shoulder of the highway.
 I cut the wheel hard left and got the front of the van across the road when my momentum ran out and I was stopped, completely blocking the road.
 The van and trailer were horizontal across the highway; the front of the van hanging over the southbound shoulder and the back of the trailer hanging over the northbound shoulder.
 If a big rig came along and didn't see me in time there would be a horrific crash.
 It was perhaps the worst predicament I've ever got myself into.

 I stomped on the accelerator, causing the engine to roar but barely causing the vehicle to budge.
 One pick-up truck came along on the northbound side, made no attempt to help and just drove around me on the shoulder.
 I hope I would never do such a thing if I came upon someone in such obvious distress.
-Now that I have been in just such distress I know I never will drive by a similar situation.
+Now that I have been in just such distress, I know I will never simply drive by someone in obvious trouble.

 Anyway, I could tell I was almost over the hump of the road.
 With just a little forward movement the van and trailer would coast off to the southbound shoulder.
 The transmission was completely shot, so I did the only thing I could think of.
 I jumped out of the van and pushed with all my might.
 The van is rated at a weight of 10,700 pounds.
 The trailer weighs about 8,000 pounds.
 Under normal circumstances it would have seemed lunacy to think I could push that much weight.
 Amazingly, after three or four good shoves, the van and trailer started to roll on their own.
 I jumped back in the van and coasted off the southbound shoulder.